MoritzHerle/Identifying-typical-trajectories-in-longitudinal-data/ReadMe.txt

 5. Example code to estimate Growth mixture models and latent class growth analyses in R using lcmm package

-     a) lcmm_model_examples.R
+      a)  GROWTH MIXTURE MODEL: lcmm_model_examples.R

- Nota Bene  <-- Results obtained from Stata or R are likely to differ from those obtained from MPlus for several reasons.
+ Note  <-- Results obtained in Stata or R are likely to differ from those obtained in MPlus for several reasons.
-                 In general, beside differences in maximization algorithms, the differnces arise because of the more general nature of the models usually specified in MPlus.
+                 In general, beside differences in maximization algorithms, the differnces arise because of the more general specification of the models usually fitted in MPlus.